-Montgomery County Public Schools (MCPS) strives to create positive school climates where students, parents/ guardians, and all staff work together respectfully to maintain an orderly and safe learning environment, focused on teaching and learning.
-The Montgomery County Board of Education affirms in Board Policy ACA, Nondiscrimination, Equity, and Cultural Proficiency, its expectation of "the equitable administration of disciplinary consequences as one of the essential components to equitable access to educational opportunities in schools."
-Students have a right to a disciplinary process that is consistent, fair, and equitably applied.
+Montgomery County Public Schools (MCPS) strives to create positive school climates where students, parents/guardians, and all staff work together respectfully to maintain an orderly and safe learning environment, focused on teaching and learning.
+The Montgomery County Board of Education Policy JGA, Behavior Intervention, Safety, and Well-being Plan, provides a philosophy of behavior intervention that is rehabilitative, restorative, and educational, that is to be implemented fairly and equitably with clear, appropriate, and consistent expectations and consequences to address student behavior that is not in line with the Student of Code of Conduct in MCPS, regardless of whether the instructional environment is in person or virtual.
+Board Policy ACA, Nondiscrimination, Equity, and Cultural Proficiency, further affirms the expectation of "the equitable administration of disciplinary consequences as one of the essential components to equitable access to educational opportunities in schools."

 The purpose of the Student Code of Conduct is to promote fairness and equity through clear, appropriate, and consistent expectations for positive behavior.
-The Student Code of Conduct is a philosophy of discipline, with protocols for appropriate responses when actions are required to remedy and restore an orderly and safe learning environment, focused on teaching and learning.
+The Student Code of Conduct is a philosophy of behavior intervention, with protocols for appropriate responses when actions are required to remedy and restore an orderly and safe learning environment, focused on teaching and learning.
 Protocols for addressing student misconduct are aligned with federal and state requirements as well as Board policies and MCPS regulations.